This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 - linking restrictions on sales into unauthorised territories to the resale price;

-- fixing the maximum discount offered by downstream distributors;
+- capping the maximum discount offered by downstream distributors;

 - fixing the distribution margin for downstream distributors;